Abstracts

 • By submitting an abstract to the AAP National Conference & Exhibition, submitters are agreeing to participate as accepted.
 The decision regarding acceptance and presentation format is final.

-• All presenting authors (orals and posters) must register and must attend the 2022 National Conference in-person in Anaheim.
+• All presenting authors (orals and posters) must register as an all-access registrant and must attend the 2023 National Conference in-person in Washington, DC.
 Presenters are responsible for their own conference registration fees and travel expenses.

 • All accepted submissions will be made available to conference attendees and the public following the embargo lift which occurs the Friday that the conference begins.